-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 27, 2021, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2022 annual meeting of stockholders is held before May 16, 2022, or after July 15, 2022, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2022 annual meeting of stockholders.
-If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than March 17, 2022, nor earlier than the close of business on February 15, 2022, except that if our 2022 annual meeting of stockholders is held before May 15, 2022, or after July 15, 2022, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January [], 2023, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2023 annual meeting of stockholders is held before May 17 2023, or after July 16, 2023, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2023 annual meeting of stockholders.
+If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than March 18, 2023, nor earlier than the close of business on February 16, 2023, except that if our 2023 annual meeting of stockholders is held before May 17, 2023, or after July 16, 2023, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our Bylaws, which contain a description of the information required to be submitted as well as additional requirements about advance notice of stockholder proposals and director nominations.